Crafting Coverage Position Letters and Evaluating Impact of Insurer's Defense Under Reservation of Rights

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE course will guide counsel who draft coverage position letters (CPLs) on how to craft a valid CPL and how to avoid waiving defenses when proceeding under a reservation of rights (ROR), and guide counsel who advise clients receiving CPLs on their effect.
-The program will show insurer counsel the necessity of careful drafting and the risks of waiving coverage defenses.
-Similarly, they will provide useful information for policyholder counsel regarding how to review, analyze, and, if necessary, respond to CPLs.
+This CLE webinar will discuss how counsel can draft valid coverage position letters (CPLs) without waiving defenses when proceeding under a reservation of rights (ROR).
+The program will also discuss how policyholder counsel receiving a CPL should review, analyze, and, if necessary, respond to a CPL.
 The program will discuss critical issues that arise from a defense under an ROR, including the insurer's possible right to reimbursement of defense costs, potential conflicts of interest, control of the defense, and the impact of an ROR on defenses not explicitly waived.

 - The requirements of an adequate CPL